Margaret Livingstone: Education and career

 Livingstone was born in Virginia, started college at Duke University and then transferred to Massachusetts Institute of Technology where she received her undergraduate degree in 1972.
-In 1981 she earned her Ph.D from Harvard University.
-Following her Ph.D. she worked as a as a visiting fellow at Princeton University and then was a postdoctoral fellow under David H. Hubel at Harvard University.
+In 1981 she earned her Ph.D. from Harvard University.
+Following her Ph.D. she worked as a visiting fellow at Princeton University and then was a postdoctoral fellow under David H. Hubel at Harvard University.
 In 1983 she became an assistant professor at Harvard Medical School, and in 1988 she was promoted to professor, and in 2014 she was named the Takeda Professor of Neurobiology.

 Research

 Livingstone's early research was on neurons that respond to serotonin, which she conducted by using lobsters as a model organism.
 She went on to examine the visual responses in cats, monkeys, and how primates sense color.
-Her research provides insight into how mammals perceive form and movement, the physiological details leading to dsylexia, and the region of the brain used to identify faces.
+Her research provides insight into how mammals perceive form and movement, the physiological details leading to dyslexia, and the region of the brain used to identify faces.

-Livingstone's research using Rhesus monkeys to study human vision is viewed as both necessary and controversial.
-Her 2022 paper examined how infant monkeys become attached to soft, inanimate objects, research which raised concerns by People for the Ethical Treatment of Animals.
-Science published an article on October 19, 2022 outlining the controversy and response by Harvard Medical School, as well as the response of Catherine Hobaiter, a primatologist who has advocated for the retraction of Livingstone's publications as well as the termination of her funding and her research at Harvard Medical School.
-Margaret Livingstone released a personal statement regarding the specifics of the procedures used in her research on October 24, 2022.
-Harvard Medical School responded to these concerns on October 14, 2022 by stating that all research conducted at Harvard Medical School follows the guidelines set out by the Animal Welfare Act, the Public Health Service on Humane Care and Use of Animals, and AAALAC International.
+Allegations of animal cruelty

+In 2022, following Livingston's election as a member of the National Academy of Sciences, she published an inaugural article in the Proceedings of the National Academy of Sciences titled Triggers for Mother Love, in which she described the reactions of monkey mothers to being given a stuffed toy after the removal of their baby.
+This drew attention to her research on vision with monkey infants, which included suturing the eyelids of two monkeys shut.

+In response, a group of over 250 scientists sent a letter to the Proceedings of the National Academy of Sciences to request retraction of the article.
+PETA also asked for retraction of the article, and asked that Livingston's work be defunded.
+In a response statement, Harvard Medical School defended the value of Livingston's work.

+In 2023, members of the Animal Law & Policy Clinic at Harvard Law School and the Wild Mind Labs at the University of St. Andrews wrote a letter, signed by over 380 researchers, asking the National Institute of Health to stop funding Livingstone's research with monkeys.

 Selected publications

 Awards and honors

 In 2011, the Society for Neuroscience awarded Livingstone the Mika Salpeter Lifetime Achievement Award.
 In 2015 she was elected to the American Academy of Arts and Sciences, and in 2020 she was elected to the United States' National Academy of Sciences.
+In 2024 she shared the Rosenstiel Award with Winrich Freiwald, Nancy Kanwisher, and Doris Tsao, for their work on how the brains of humans and other primates respond to faces.